There are times when you want your code to run after some time. In such cases, the core Timers module in Node.js is the best option to go with.

 clearImmediate(greetUser);

-The scheduled setImmediate() will now be canceled.
+The scheduled setImmediate() will now be cancelled.

 Conclusion